Weak U.S. factory data suggest softer economic growth

 "They will, however, likely postpone any actual movement in interest rates until well into the second half of the year when we can actually see catch-up in the data as we did last year after an unusually harsh winter," said Diane Swonk, chief economist at Mesirow Financial in Chicago.

-Another report from the National Association of Home Builders showed U.S. homebuilder sentiment declined for a third straight month in March but still indicated that more builders view market conditions as favourable.
+Another report from the National Association of Home Builders showed U.S. homebuilder sentiment declined for a third straight month in March but still indicated that more builders view market conditions as favorable.

 Cheaper crude oil prices weighed on oil and gas well drilling, and servicing sectors in February, helping to drag mining production down 2.5 percent.
 It was the second straight monthly decline in mining output.